-- 1. Statutory Duties of an ARB Each ARB member must ensure that he or she understands the statutory duties of the ARB and complies with all statutory requirements in performing statutory duties as an ARB member.
+- 1. Statutory Duties of an ARB: Each ARB member must ensure that he or she understands the statutory duties of the ARB and complies with all statutory requirements in performing statutory duties as an ARB member.
 Tax Code Section 41.01 addresses the duties of the ARB and the actions they are authorized to make. - 2.
-Notices Required under the Property Tax Code Each ARB member must obtain and maintain familiarity with notices required under the Property Tax Code.
+Notices Required under the Property Tax Code: Each ARB member must obtain and maintain familiarity with notices required under the Property Tax Code.
 If an ARB member believes that any required notice is not being provided or does not meet the requirements of applicable law, the ARB member must promptly notify the ARB chair.
 The ARB chair must investigate each report and take appropriate action to correct all verified problems. - 3.
-Determination of Good Cause under Tax Code Section 41.44(b) "Good cause" for filing late protests is not defined in Tax Code Section 41.44(b).
-Claims of good cause for late-filed protests must be carefully considered.
-The standards in making determinations of good cause under Tax Code Section 41.44(b) must uniformly applied.
+Determination of Good Cause under Tax Code Section 41.44(b): "Good cause" for filing late protests is not defined in Tax Code Section 41.44(b).
+Claims of good cause for late-filed protests should be carefully considered.
+The standards in making determinations of good cause under Tax Code Section 41.44(b) should be uniformly applied.
 The ARB should give due consideration to good cause claims in a manner that properly respects the rights of property owners and their agents while not undermining or contravening laws related to filing deadlines or the orderly and expeditious fulfillment of ARB duties.
 The ARB will make this determination of good cause based solely upon the property owner's written explanation of good cause prior to scheduling any hearing.
-Circumstances that the ARB has recognized as for purposes of good cause include the following: 1) active military duty outside the United States; 2) illness or injury requiring the care of a medical professional; 3) recent death in the immediate family; 4) being involved in a legislative or judicial function (i.e., jury duty) or impending court hearing; 5) other instances of good cause as determined by the ARB.
+The ARB will make this determination of good cause based solely upon the property owner's written explanation of good cause.
+Circumstances that The ARB has recognized as for purposes of good cause include the following: 1) active military duty outside the United States; 2) illness or injury requiring the care of a medical professional; 3) recent death in the immediate family; 4) being involved in a legislative or judicial function (i.e., jury duty) or impending court hearing; 5) failure to receive administrative due process; or 6) other instances of good cause as determined by the ARB.
 Supporting documentation should be included with the late protest and claim of good cause.
-Good cause, for the purpose of making this specific determination, is not a reason that includes, being away or failing to recognize the deadline.
-The deadline to file for good cause is before the ARB has approved the appraisal records for certification of the appraisal roll.
+Good cause, for the purpose of making this specific determination, is not a reason that includes: 1) being on family vacation; 2) being out of the area; 3) being out of the state; 4) being out of the country; or 5) failing to recognize the deadline.
+The decision to allow a hearing on a late-filed protest received before the ARB's deadline to approve the appraisal records based upon the demonstration of the requisite good cause is to be determined by the ARB, in its sole discretion.
+If the ARB determines good cause exists, a protest filed after the legal deadline but before the ARB has appro

 III.
-ARB Hearings (formal hearings, not informal meetings between property owners and appraisal district staff) [Tax Code Section 5.103(b)(3), (4), (7), and (14)]
+ARB Hearings (formal hearings, not informal meetings between property owners and appraisal district staff) [Tax Code Section 5.103(b) (3), (4), (7), and (14)]